 I’ve been at the University of Arizona Libraries my whole career.
 Starting as a student worker in 2003, I then worked full-time in access services from 2005-2007.
 After obtaining my Master’s in Library Science in 2007, I landed an assistant librarian gig with undergraduate services, which later evolved into instructional services.
 I was “continued” (given tenure) and promoted to associate librarian in 2013, and in 2014 moved to the technology department to work with our web team.
 In 2017, I moved to library administration to oversee user experience strategy for the organization.

 I’ve been a user experience librarian since 2014.
 In my latest role, I promote user experience as a strategy for the entire organization.
 I provide training and consultation for staff and coordinate user research to help us make informed, thoughtful decisions to improve the user experience.
 I do things like usability testing, user interviews, persona development, and user journey mapping, and try to help us focus on what matters most to our students and faculty.

-I’m active in the Association of College and Research Libraries (ACRL); I have chaired the ACRL Committee on Ethics and am currently a member of the ULS Technology Committee.
-See my Academia profile for information on my research interests, publications, and presentations.
+I’m active in the Association of College and Research Libraries (ACRL), most recently as 2016-2017 chair of the University Libraries Section (ULS).
+I’ve published papers on instructional design, continuous learning, and content strategy.
+See my Academia profile for more on my research interests, publications, and presentations.